grdashark/BLEShark/README.md

 # BLEShark, an ESP-32 based BLE & Wi-Fi Spammer 📶

-Welcome to the BLEShark!
 This project uses the ESP-32 chip to create a versatile tool for spamming Bluetooth Low Energy (BLE) and Wi-Fi networks with a sleek OLED interface.

 ## Updating 🛠️

 ⚙️ **To update your BLEShark, follow these steps:**
-1. Download and install the necessary drivers (https://www.silabs.com/developers/usb-to-uart-bridge-vcp-drivers?tab=downloads).
-2. Plug in your BLEShark in your computer's USB port.
-3. Download the newest version of the .bin file for your BLEShark under "releases" (github.com/grdashark/BLEShark/releases).
-4. Open https://web.esphome.io/ in Chrome or another supported browser, and click "connect".
-5. You should receive a popup to connect to a serial port.
-Select the BLEShark port (usually the only or first port).
-6. After it has connected, click "install", then upload the .bin file to the uploader.
-7. Click "install".
-8. Voila!
-### Yes, this is lengthy and a bit complicated.
-OTA update coming soon!
+1. Open the settings menu on your BLEShark
+2. Select "Update"
+3. Everything will be completed for you!

+*If you are not near your Wi-Fi network, the update will not work.*

 ## Features 🚀

-🔋 **Bluetooth Low Energy (BLE) Spamming**: Scans for nearby BLE devices and floods them with spoofed advertisements.
+🔋 **Bluetooth Low Energy (BLE) Spamming**: Floods Android, Windows and iOS devices with spoofed BLE advertisements.

-📶 **Wi-Fi Network Spamming**: Spams hundreds of Wi-Fi networks with beacon packets.
+📶 **Wi-Fi Network Spamming**: Spams hundreds of Wi-Fi networks with beacon packets (including hundreds of Wi-Fi networks of the same name).

+🚫 **Wi-Fi Deauth Attack**: Deauthenticate (kick out) devices off a 2.4Ghz Wi-Fi network

 💀 **Wi-Fi Evil Portal**: Captive portal with Google login.
 Takes user-submitted passwords.